arik-so/lightning-proxy-server/README.md

 - Forward an `open_channel` message from the client to the peer, but substitute the entry for `funding_pubkey`.
 This grants Mallory only limited benefit, however, as she herself would then have to fund the channel.

-In general, though, if the client runts even as much as an SPV client or an independent API for blockchain data verification, it can then check whether channels have been funded to the addresses it would expect, so all of these attacks should be mitigable.
+In general, though, if the client runs even as much as an SPV client or an independent API for blockchain data verification, it can then check whether channels have been funded to the addresses it would expect, so all of these attacks should be mitigable.